noshagit/dancing-rabbit/frontend/README.md

 - Real-time multiplayer functionality using WebSockets.
 - User authentication and profile management.
 - Responsive design for desktop and mobile devices.
+- **Profile Management**: Users can check their profile.
+- **Connection and Registration**: Secure user authentication with registration and login functionality.
+- **Scoreboard**: A  game-specific scoreboard to track player rankings from the game you just finished.
+- **Multiplayer Games**: Multiplayer experience with synchronized gameplay.

 ## Project Structure